What is Life Insurance | The Hidden Secrets, You MUST Know!

 When to Consider Term Life Insurance:

-• When you need maximum coverage for a limited period.
+• When you only need the most coverage for a short time.

-• If you have a tight budget but want substantial coverage.
+• If you don’t have a lot of money but still want good security.

 2. Whole Life Insurance